graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 # Who here has _heard_ about Hive Gateway?

 <!--
+- Who here has heard about Hive Gateway?
+Can I see a raise of hands?
 - Perfect!
 Now I can see who I'm talking to
 -->